 - Muscle cramps in the abdominal area

 - Nausea and vomiting

 - Blurred vision

 - Rapid heart rate

 Granite Recovery Centers

 When it comes time to get help for misuse of Percocet or other addictions, Granite Recovery Centers has you covered.
 With multiple locations, we offer every aspect of the treatment process.
 Our professional counselors will sit down with you and customize a program especially for you.
-We will listen to your needs and answer your questions.

 Our founders developed Granite Recovery Centers from their own journey through recovery.
 They knew what needed to be done for a successful commitment to sobriety.
 Once you have completed your treatment program, you will participate in our aftercare program for the additional support that everyone should have coming out of intensive programs.